azizCan10/SamuraiSudokuSolver/README.md

-Java dili kullanılarak yazılmıştır
+Written with Java

-Eclipse ve Netbeans idesinde çalıştırılması tavsiye edilir
+Eclipse and Netbeans ides are recommended

-sudokuSolver/src/yazlab2beta1/Main.java 199. satırda sudoku.txt dosyasının konumunu kendi bilgisayarınıza göre ayarlayınız
+sudokuSolver/src/yazlab2beta1/Main.java on line 199, set the location of the sudoku.txt file according to your computer